Tantrums In 4 Year Olds: The Advice You Wish You Knew Sooner

 2. Acknowledge their frustration and anger.
 Tantrums usually occur when your little one feels ignored, unheard or misunderstood.
 So acknowledge their anger or frustration with minimal words.

 3. Talk in a slow low voice or not at all.
 Use as few words as possible.
-4 year olds are looking for you to lose your temper and give them a reaction.
+Mid – tantrum, 4 year olds are looking for you to lose your temper and give them a reaction.
 Sometimes it is best not to say anything until the tantrum has passed.

 4. Move your child to a safe place if possible.
-If you can, move to a safe place where your child cannot hurt themselves, you or anyone and anything else.
+If you can, move to a safe place where your child cannot hurt themselves, you, anyone or anything else.

 5. Remove the audience if possible.
 It can feel very embarrassing to have your child throw a tantrum in public so if possible, remove them from an audience.
 This allows you to concentrate on them without worrying about what others are thinking and very often, without an audience your little one’s tantrum will lose momentum.

 6. Wait it out and chat about their feelings afterwards.
-You cannot force a tantrum to come to an end.
+You cannot force tantrums in 4 year olds to come to an end.
 Nor can you expect your toddler to listen to you in the middle of a tantrum.
-Therefore, wait it out and sit down and have a chat about what happened afterwards.
-Talk about why it happened and help your 4 year old understand that there are more acceptable ways to express their feelings next time.
+Therefore, wait it out and have a chat about what happened afterwards to help your 4 year old understand that there are more acceptable ways to express their feelings next time.

 How To Prevent 4 Year Old Tantrums From Happening